MapMemory/ios/README.md

 # ios
-✆ MapMemory ios, where does the interaction with the project take place
+✆ MapMemory ISO, where does the interaction with the project take place